 Q. How can I safely dry fire my .22RF

 A. Dry firing most rim fire firearms will damage the mouth of the chamber because the firing pin hits on the edge of the chamber mouth.
 However, you can use #4 (usually yellow) plastic wall anchors as a dummy round and dry fire away to your heart's content.
+They also extract normaly.

 Q. How can I decap Berdan primed cases?